MissAllSunday/OharaYouTubeEmbed/readme.txt

 [color=purple][b][size=12pt]Changelog[/size][/b][/color]

 [code]
-2.1 - August, 2015,
+2.1 - Nov, 2015,
+- Shows video titles when available.
+- Works with SMF's 2.1 WYSIWYG editor.
-- Use an updated Ohara class
+- Use an updated Ohara class.
 - JS no longer checks the url, it just looks for any preview button field
 - Site classes no longer extends the main class, they now implements iOharaYTEmbed.php interface
 - Don't return an empty or false var as it causes issues with SMF's parser
-- Added support for SMF 2.1 Beta 2
+- Added support for SMF 2.1 Beta 3
-- Added a minified version of ohyoutube.js
+- Added a minified version of ohvideos.js
 - Added responsiveness to videos.
 This will only work on responsive themes.
 - Fixed an issue when two or more instances of the same video where posted, none of them would be played.
 - Re-wrote the JS code to use prototypes.